halomod/hmf/README.rst

 		Fixed bug in Behroozi fit which caused an infinite recursion Better Singleton labelling in get_hmf
-		New HALOFIT option for original co-oefficients from Smith+03
+		New HALOFIT option for original co-oefficients from Smith+03 Much cleaning of mass function integrations.
+New separate module for it.
+		IMPORTANT: Removal of nltm routine altogether, as it is inconsistent.
+		IMPORTANT: mltm now called rho_ltm, and mgtm called rho_gtm
+		IMPORTANT: Definition of rho_ltm now assumes all mass is in halos.
+		Tests fixed for new cumulants.
+		Behroozi-specific modifications moved to Behroozi class
+		New property _fit which is the actual class for mf_fit

 1.6.1 - September 8, 2014
 		Fixed "transfer" property